THE NEW NIGERIA INTERNATIONAL NEW E-PASSPORT.

 3. Weather friendly.

 According to Nigeria Immigration Service comptroller, the newly launched international e-passport is weather friendly.
-It is designed with a polycarbonate technology which will shield and protect the document from damage.
+It is designed with a polycarbonate technology that will shield and protect the document from damage.

 According to the Nigeria immigration service spokesmen, Sunday James, the new passport and the old one will be legally accepted as a single and same entity.
 They are going to work simultaneously until they are entirely replaced.
-So, if you are having the old one, fret not, it is still in vogue until it expiration.
+So, if you are having the old one, fret not, it is still in vogue until its expires.

 While it has been explained above that the e-passport has two different types of booklets i.e. 32 and 64 pages.
 So, the price for each depends on the age of the applicants and the booklet type he or she goes for.
-Below are the price break down – especially for the first timer.
+Below is the price break down – especially for the first-timer.